-Keywords are the foundation of any successful SEO campaign.
-It is essential to understand the intent behind a keyword to optimize it for maximum visibility and engagement.
-Keyword research is an important step in understanding how users search for information and what they expect to find when they land on your website.
+Keywords are essential to any successful SEO campaign.
+It is important to understand the intent behind a keyword to optimize it for maximum visibility and engagement.
+Doing keyword research helps to understand how users search for information that is on your page and what they can expect when the land on your website.
 By optimizing your keywords, you can ensure that you are targeting the right audience and providing them with relevant content that will help them achieve their goals.
 Keyword optimization also helps you improve your ranking on search engine results pages (SERPs) and increase organic traffic to your website.
 Keyword intent is often revealed in a website’s URL and meta tags.You can find the list of keywords your competitors are using on Google, Bing, and You Tube by using Google Adwords Keyword Planner.
 You can also use our keyword tool to estimate dominant keywords for companies like yours.

 The 4 Main Types of Keyword Intent Informed by User Search Queries

-With the rise of digital marketing, it is important to understand the different types of keywords and their intent.
+While in the digital marketing world, you have to understand different keywords and the intentions behind them.
 Keywords can be divided into four categories: informational intent keywords, navigational intent keywords, transactional intent keywords and commercial intent keywords.
 Each type of keyword has a specific purpose and can be used to target different types of customers.